ecmnet/MAVGCL/README.md

 ## In-Flight Analysis for PX4

-This JavaFx based tool enables PX4 Users to record and analyse data published via UDP.
+This JavaFx based tool enables PX4 Users to record and analyse data published via UDP during flight.
 It is not intended to replace the QGC.

 **Status:** Last updated 23/02/2016